kontainer-sh/kontainer-sh/README.md

 * A GitHub repository and a personal access token
 * An Ingress controller
 * A local docker registry
+# AWS server-setup with Terraform

+To set up the server from scratch on AWS you can use Terraform.
+But first you need the necessary software on your computer.
+First install Terraform with brew on your terminal.

+    brew tap hashicorp/tap
+    brew install hashicorp/tap/terraform

+After that we need to install AWS CLI and configure it.
+For the configuration you need your AWS access key.

+    brew install awscli
+    aws configure

+Configuration example

+    Default region: eu-central-1
+    Default output format: yaml

+ After that you need to export your AWS access key.

+    export AWS_ACCESS_KEY_ID=yourID
+	export AWS_SECRET_ACCESS_KEY=yourSecret

+Now you need to create a directory for terraform files.
+And copy the file "main.tf" from the directory "terraform" in this project to your folder.
+With this file you will create an Ubuntu server in region "eu-central-1" with 20GB disk space and ports 22, 443 and 8080 open.
+If you want to change the region, you need to change it in "main.tf" and you need to change the ami.
+The server will be reachable via ssh and the script will look for your public key file in the directory "~/.ssh".
+If your public key is in a different directory you need to change this directory in "main.tf" before you can run the script.

+Back in the terminal you need to run the following:

+    terraform init
+	terraform validate
+ 	terraform plan
+	terraform apply

+"terraform init" is only necessary the first time you want to run terraform.
+"terraform validate" checks, if "main.tf" makes sense.
+With "terraform plan" you test everything and get the plan about what will be done, without the possibility of implementing it.
+With "terraform apply" you get the plan of what will be done and you need to confirm it.
+After that the changes will take place.
+At the end you will see the IP-address of the server.

+Now the server is set up for the installation.

 # Installation

 Create a new repository on GitHub.
 This repository needs a new folder named "cluster".
 "cluster" gets three new files.
 In this repository you configure your cluster.